Smiling college student with dreadlocks uses his smartphone on a sunny campus walkway.

 1. Credit cards are available for students traveling abroad with little to no credit history.

-2. These credit cards offer reward points that can be used for travel expenses.
+2. Some student credit cards offer reward points that you can use for travel expenses.

-3. The best credit card for studying abroad depends on how widely it’s accepted, the associated fees, and the security features it provides.
+3. The best credit card for studying abroad depends on if it’s accepted globally, the associated fees, and the security features it provides.

-What are the best travel credit cards for students?
-Choosing the right credit card for studying abroad can empower students to enjoy the benefits of a credit card while upholding good financial habits across the globe.
+What is the best travel credit card for students?
+Choosing the right credit card for a study abroad program can empower students to enjoy the benefits of a credit card while upholding good financial habits across the globe.
 Here are key features to look for.

 Student credit card overview

 What is a student credit card?
-Essentially, it’s a type of credit card intended for young adults with little to no credit history who want to manage their expenses.
-The rewards granted can be used by students while traveling.
+It’s a type of credit card made for young adults with little to no credit history who want to manage their expenses.
+A college student can use their purchase rewards while traveling.
 Learn more from these student credit card FAQs.

 How are student credit cards different from travel cards

 A travel credit card offers rewards for spending, such as discounts on airfare, lodging, and dining purchases.
-Often, these cards contain benefits like Miles programs.
-These cards are generally designed specifically for people who travel.
+Often, these cards have benefits like Miles programs.
+These cards benefit people who travel often.

 How credit cards work abroad

-Using a credit card while studying abroad works similarly to a domestic credit card.
-While most credit cards are accepted globally, acceptance may vary depending on the card issuer and country.
+Using a credit card while you’re an international student works similarly to a domestic credit card.
+While you can use most credit cards globally, acceptance may vary depending on the card issuer and country.
 Users may also expect to pay foreign transaction fees and dynamic currency conversions, depending on the card issuer.
+Note that Discover has no foreign transaction fee.

-It is crucial to notify your bank or credit card issuer of your upcoming travel dates and destinations to prevent your transactions from being mistakenly flagged as fraudulent.
-Failing to do so could result in your card being frozen, leaving you unable to use it while abroad.
+Should you notify your bank or credit card issuer of your upcoming travel dates and destinations?
+Yes, this is a good idea.
+Without telling your credit card issuer, they might see this new spending pattern as fraud.
+If your lender thinks you’re a victim of fraud, they might freeze your card—leaving you unable to use it while abroad.
 This step ensures that your financial institution recognizes your spending patterns as you travel, providing you with uninterrupted access to your funds.

 Choosing the best student credit card for study abroad